 AWI certification also makes it easier for architects to achieve their desired vision by providing access to a list of pre-vetted woodworkers or manufacturers who hold a QCP license.
 This saves time when hiring a firm, minimizes risk, and makes it much easier to correct any issues that may arise.

-A Brief Overview of How to Specify a Project for AWI Certification
+A Brief Overview of How to Specify a Project for QCP Certification

-If you want your woodworking project to have AWI certification, you’ll also need to specify the details of the project.
+If you want your woodworking project to have QCP certification, you’ll also need to specify the details of the project.
 You can start by registering online and providing all the required information.

 Find out more about how to specify a project for QCP certification.